 Hotel Capital Tirana or Similar

-After breakfast, we begin our drive to Pogradec (approx. 3 hrs. drive), but en route we make a short stop to visit the fortress of Elbasan.
-A city influenced by various cultures including Turks and more importantly Italians, the fortress here dates back to the 15th century.
+Drive to Pogradec (approx. 2.5 hrs. drive), en route we make a short stop to visit the fortress of Elbasan and possible lunch.
+A city influenced by various cultures including Turks and Italians, the fortress here dates back to the 15th century.
 The fortifications originally incorporated twenty-six towers equidistantly spaced from each other along the length of a nine-metre high wall; today the ruins can be seen along the southern wall which remains more or less intact.

 Our final destination for today is one of the most charming resorts in Albania, Pogradec, thanks to its position on beautiful Lake Ohrid with clear waters and mountain views.
 The Albanian side of the lake was included in the UNESCO protected monuments list in 2019.
 Keep your eyes peeled for Ohrid trout (known as ‘Koran’ in Albania), a species endemic to the lake.
-We go for a scenic walk at Drilon Park on the far side of the lake, to discover the waterways and ornamental plants and trees that make up this special ecosystem.
+We go for a scenic walk at Drilon Park where the fishing Villa of Albania’s ex-dictator was situated, on the far side of the lake, to discover the waterways and ornamental plants and trees that make up this special ecosystem.